openvax/mhcflurry/README.md

 ## Setup

-From a checkout run:
+Install the package:

 ```
-pip install .
+pip install mhcflurry
 ```

-then download the trained models (as well as some datasets used in the unit tests):
+Then download our datasets and trained models:

 ```
 mhcflurry-downloads fetch
 ```

-You can now run the unit tests if you like:
+From a checkout you can run the unit tests with:

 ```
 nosetests .